@some_function (1)

 Any number of arguments |

-Returns the minimum value among the arguments.
-If there are no arguments, or if there are no numbers among the arguments, it returns |
+Returns the minimum numeric value among the arguments.
+If there are no arguments or there is no numeric argument, returns |

 @round |